flatpak/flatpak-docs/docs/electron.rst

-To enable experimental `native Wayland` support in Electron>=20, the ``--ozone-platform-hint=auto`` flag can be passed to the program. `auto` will choose Wayland when the seesion is wayland and Xwayland or X11 otherwise.
+To enable experimental `native Wayland` support in Electron>=20, the ``--ozone-platform-hint=auto`` flag can be passed to the program. `auto` will choose Wayland when the session is wayland and Xwayland or X11 otherwise.

 The recommended option is to leave it to the user.
 So ``--socket=x11``